the1lab/1lab/src/Order/Lattice.lagda.md

 ## Category of lattices

-A **lattice homomorphism** is a function which is, at the same time, a homomorphism for both of the semilattice monoid structures: A function sending bottom to bottom, top to top, joins to joins, and meets to meets.
+A **lattice homomorphism** is a function which is, at the same time, a homomorphism for both of the semilattice structures: A function sending bottom to bottom, top to top, joins to joins, and meets to meets.
 Put more concisely, a function which preserves finite meets and finite joins.